 - A valid debit or credit card to pay the application fees

-Information about the ETIAS Visa for Americans citizens
+Information about the ETIAS Visa Waiver for Americans citizens

 The European Union launched the ETIAS authorization system as a response to the increasing number of tourists, as well as the ongoing migration flows and the terrorist threats.

-Every visa-exempt third-country national, including Americans, arriving at the Schengen external borders will be required to hold an approved ETIAS visa.
+Every visa-exempt third-country national, including Americans, arriving at the Schengen external borders will be required to hold an approved ETIAS authorization.